BrunoRosendo/vrp-quantum-solver/README.md

 - [Python 3.10+](https://www.python.org/)
 - [pip3](https://pypi.org/project/pip/)
 - All the dependencies listed in the `requirements.txt` file, installed via pip

-### Running

-The entry point for the application is usually the `src/main.py` file.
-You can also use other scripts under `src/scripts/` or create your own.
-To run them, execute Python with the desired script.

 ### Code Formatting